srozemuller/rozemuller_blog/content/blog/2024-05-05-graph-api-automation-at-scale/index.md

 With the above in mind, use can use the PowerShell code below to send API requests and including the 429 check.
 I filled the `$authHeader` based on this blog post: https://rozemuller.com/how-to-use-rest-api-with-powershell/

-I created a do until loop where the request status code is checked for 429.
+I created a do until loop where the response status code is checked for 429.
 If the response is 429, the loop start at value 0 and tries again after the secondes + 1 returned in the retry-after object.
 This till the max of 3.

 I have added a max retries to avoid a infinite loop.